howisrian/damas/README.md

 # functions

-This code implements a simple checkers game with the following functionalities:

 ### Game Start:
 When the startGame() function is called, the welcome screen is hidden, and the game screen is displayed.
 This is done by changing the CSS styles of the corresponding elements.